holistic-stack/openscad-tree-sitter/NEXT_STEPS.md

 # OpenSCAD Tree-sitter - Next Steps

-This document outlines the progress made and the next steps to further enhance the OpenSCAD Tree-sitter grammar for WebAssembly.
+This document outlines the progress made and the next steps to further enhance the OpenSCAD Tree-sitter grammar.

 ## Project Setup Completed